 Phosphorus (P) is a fundamental, non-substitutable nutrient for all living organisms on Earth, including plants and animals.
-It plays a key role in binding DNA, regulating various enzymes, photosynthesis, and plants' respiration (Ding, Cong and Lambers, 2021).
+It plays a key role in binding deoxyribonucleic acid (DNA), regulating various enzymes, photosynthesis, and plants' respiration (Ding, Cong and Lambers, 2021).
 P is the second most crucial macronutrient in terms of limiting plant growth and productivity in agricultural systems (Lambers, 2022).
 Plants take up from soil P available as inorganic orthophosphate and transform it into organic forms.
 Absorbed P support fundamental processes of crop growth and maturity ensuring soil fertility.
 Since the lack of P in the soil reduces the yield and quality of agricultural produce, fertilisation is critical in agricultural practice (Turner and Raboy, 2019).

-Figure 1 | P cycle flow (Turner and Raboy, 2019)
+Figure 1 | Pcycle flow (Turner and Raboy, 2019)

-The use of phosphate fertilisers increased significantly, boosted crop yields, and contributed to feeding billions of people.
+The use of phosphate fertilisers increased significantly in last decades, boosted crop yields, and contributed to feeding billions of people.
 It is estimated that 90% of the global demand for P is for food production, as a fertiliser or feed (Cordell, Drangert and White, 2009).
 Without this supply world food security cannot be maintained.

 However, modern farming systems are dependent on mineral P fertilisers derived from non-renewable deposits of phosphate ores.
-The primary raw material for the production of phosphate fertilisers is phosphates, sparingly soluble sedimentary rocks, which form deposits in various parts of the globe.
+The primary resources to produce phosphate fertilisers are phosphates, sparingly soluble sedimentary rocks, which form deposits in various parts of the globe.
 Approximately 60% of the P applied to cropland comes from this non-renewable resource (Wu et al., 2016).